 Details

-Two options for displaying the scale are presented:
+There are two options for displaying the scale:

-• Linear - frequencies are distributed uniformly with a constant step between each point.
+Linear — the frequencies are evenly distributed with a constant step between each point.
 This means that each interval on the frequency axis has the same length and changes in frequency are displayed proportionally on the graph.

-• Log - frequencies increase according to a logarithmic function, which results in a uniform distribution of values on the axis in the case of exponential growth or decrease.
+Log — the frequencies increase in accordance with the logarithmic function, which leads to a uniform distribution of values on the axis in the case of exponential growth or decrease.

-Enabling the checkbox Two-sided spectrum blocks the usage of the parameters Scale.
+Enabling the checkbox Two-sided spectrum blocks the use of the parameter Scale.

-Offset (Hz) - defines the value of the constant component of the signal shifting along the frequency axis on the spectral plot
+determines the value of the constant component of the signal, shifting along the frequency axis on the spectral graph

 Details

-Parameters Offset (Hz) indicates the frequency by which the signal is shifted in the spectral representation.
-For example, if the constant offset frequency is 100 Hz, the entire spectrum will be shifted by 100 Hz to the right or left relative to the zero frequency.
+Parameter Offset (Hz) indicates the frequency by which the signal is shifted in the spectral representation.
+For example, if the constant offset frequency is 100 Hz, then the entire spectrum will be shifted to 100 Hz to the right or left relative to the zero frequency.
 By default, the spectrum will not be shifted.

-Two-sided spectrum - a way of visualising the spectrum of a signal that displays both positive and negative frequencies
+a method for visualizing the signal spectrum, which displays both positive and negative frequencies

 Details

-With the parameters enabled, the frequency axis is centred around zero and both positive (doubled) and negative (halved) frequency values are plotted.
+When the parameter is enabled, the frequency axis is centered around zero and both positive (double) and negative (decrease by two) frequency values are displayed on the graph.
 This allows you to simultaneously see both the amplitude characteristics of the signal at both positive and negative frequencies.

 Example

-Let’s consider the principle of spectrum analyser operation by example.
-For this purpose let’s build a model of two blocks of sinusoidal sources DSP Sine Wave from the library of digital signal processing and a block of pseudo-random sequence source (noise source) Uniform Random Number.
-Let’s complete the model using the input signal addition or subtraction block Add and the stub for the output port Terminator.
-The result is the following model:
+Let’s look at the principle of operation of a spectrum analyzer using an example.
+To do this, we will build a model from two blocks of sinusoid sources.
+DSP Sine Wave from the digital signal processing library and the pseudo-random sequence source (noise source) block Uniform Random Number.
+We will complete the model using the input signal addition or subtraction block.
+Add and stubs for the output port Terminator.
+As a result, we get the following model:

 Sine Wave DSP